-Protests in Poland over plans to put Supreme Court under political control
+US warns Poland over judiciary bill as protests grow

 (CNN)Marching by candlelight, demonstrators poured into streets across Poland to protest what some lament as the impending death of democracy in the country.

-Tens of thousands of Poles gathered outside the presidential palace in Warsaw on Thursday evening, just hours after the lower house of Parliament passed a bill that would give the populist government the power to push all of the country's Supreme Court judges into retirement.
+Crowds gathered in locations across the country on Thursday evening, including outside the presidential palace in Warsaw, just hours after the lower house of Parliament passed a bill that would give the populist government the power to push all of the country's Supreme Court judges into retirement.

-The government-controlled upper house of Parliament could vote on the bill as soon as Friday.

 Videos shared on social media captured the moment when protesters assembled in the capital sang a resounding version of the national anthem, waving Polish and European Union flags.

+The proposed bill has now drawn the attention of the US State Department, which cautioned the PiS against adopting the measure it said appeared to "undermine judicial independence and weaken the rule of law in Poland."

+"We urge all sides to ensure that any judicial reform does not violate Poland's constitution or international legal obligations and respects the principles of judicial independence and separation of powers," said State Department spokesperson Heather Naurent in a statement.

-The public outcry over efforts by Poland's ruling Law and Justice party, or PiS, to curtail judiciary independence has flown largely under the radar amid recent high-profile visits from US President Donald Trump and the British royals.
+The public outcry over efforts by the PiS to curtail judiciary independence has flown largely under the radar amid recent high profile visits from US President Donald Trump and the British royals.

-The Duke and Duchess of Cambridge received a rapturous welcome while on a walkabout outside the palace earlier this week.
+The Duke and Duchess of Cambridge received a rapturous welcome while on a walk outside the palace earlier this week.

 During his visit to the capital earlier this month, President Trump praised the nationalist party PiS in a celebratory speech to a large crowd.